xian-network/xian-core/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have performed a self-review of my own code
+- [ ] I have tested this change in my development environment.
 - [ ] I have added tests to prove that this change works
 - [ ] All existing tests pass after this change
 - [ ] I have added / updated documentation related to this change